 Admission to the Ph.D. program is determined by the Joint Ph.D.
 Oversight Committee who will assess the entire composite of information gained from a variety of sources.
 Each applicant must meet the following criteria and/or provide:

 - An application to the Joint Ph.D.
-Graduate Program with GradCAS.
-Apply online Opens in a new window.
+Graduate Program - Apply online

 - Official transcripts from each university or college attended sent to: